jg-digital-media/jgdm-woocommerce-selectors/README.md

             .products {

-                // products archive page - product list container element
+                // products archive page - product list container element .type-product {

-                .type-product {

                     .woocommerce-LoopProduct-link {

-                        // style selector for the sale icon when product has a sale price .onsale {
+                        // Note: Style selector for the sale icon when product has a sale price .onsale {

                         }